ten-protocol/go-ten/design/cryptography.md

 3. Ensure a node operator can't fast-forward the clock.
 - Validators do not release keys, only the centralized sequencer releases them

-4. In the event of a db failure how does the central sequencer know which keys to recalculate
+4. In the event of a catastrophic database failure are the stored revelation keys lost ?
+- No, keys are always recoverable by computing the base predicaments (rollup/LB, master seed, transaction)
-- Traversing the existing chain and recalculating keys might be too expensive
+- Traversing the existing chain and recalculating keys is possible but might be too expensive
-- Sequencer can reveal keys on-demand with recalculating the whole chain

 5. Do validators have a validation period ?
+A period of time in which they have the stake locked in and are participating in the validation of the network.
-How can a validation period be enforced if they are given a non-mutable Master Seed ?
+6. How can a validation period be enforced if they are given a non-mutable Master Seed ?
-6. Do validators need the Obscuro Private Key ?
+7. Do validators need the Obscuro Private Key ?
+8. Why is a Rollup Encryption key needed ?
+- To avoid all rollup encryption keys being compromised if one rollup encryption key is compromised.
+- In other words, each rollup has its own derived encryption key.
+If a rollup has its key compromised, then the other rollups are safe as they are using a different key.